 So how can you do a low-carb low-cholesterol gluten-free diet, to avoid any potential increase in your LDL cholesterol levels?
 According to Beyond Celiac you should aim to consume lean cuts of meat and poultry, fish and shellfish, low-fat dairy products, fruits, vegetables, beans and gluten-free whole grains like quinoa, brown and wild rice, amaranth, and millet.

 While this may put a dent in your fat macros, it can help prevent and even lower high blood cholesterol levels.
+You don’t have to go full keto, you can moderately reduce your carb intake with a healthy, balanced, fiber-rich gluten-free diet.

 How Is A Gluten-Free Diet And Low-Carb Diet Different?